 Maybe it’s not a surprise that with all the noise and distractions that we see on a daily basis, that it’s getting harder and harder for adult Americans to focus and concentrate on one task at a time.
-It’s estimated that 11% of the United States population suffers from ADD and or ADHD.
-Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorders (ADD) are two terms for a common psychological disorder that is recognized by its symptoms.
-But is it just a label and diagnosis that is too often given out without proper scrutiny?
+It’s estimated that 11% of the United States population suffers from Attention Deficit Disorder (ADD) and or Attention Deficit Hyperactivity Disorder (ADHD).
+ADD and ADHD are two terms for a common psychological disorder that is recognized by its symptoms.
+But is it, as some suggest, a diagnosis that is too often given out without proper scrutiny?

-New terms like daily “bombing” are being created to define the overload of outside stimuli onto our brains — equivalent to 34 gigabytes (Gb) of information each day.
-That is enough to overwork a laptop in a week!
-Maybe many of us are simply just over stimulated and do not really have adult ADD or ADHD.
+New terms like "daily bombing” are being used to define the overload of outside stimuli onto our brains — equivalent to 34 gigabytes (Gb) of information each day.
+That is enough to overwork some laptops in a week!
+It's possible that some of us are simply over-stimulated and do not really have adult ADD or ADHD.
 Let’s look at the common symptoms of both ADD and ADHD and how they each relate to attention, impulsivity and/or hyperactivity.

-ADD and ADHD come from a combination of events, somewhat like a biological and circumstantial perfect storm.
+ADD and ADHD are usually the result of a combination of events, somewhat like a biological and circumstantial perfect storm.
 The combination of genes, brain wiring, and environment mix together resulting in what we now know as ADD and ADHD.
-For sure, our modern technological world and insta-buy social media scrolling habits do not help alleviate the risk factors from developing diagnosable adult ADD and ADHD.
-The way we have grown accustomed to consuming information and entertainment all the time is simply out of control for many.
+For sure, our modern technological world and social media scrolling habits do not help alleviate the risk factors of developing diagnosable adult ADD and ADHD.
+The way we have grown accustomed to consuming information and entertainment all the time is simply an overload for many.

 Attention Deficit Symptoms

 ADD and ADHD affect one’s behavior and can cause aggression, excitability, fidgeting, hyperactivity, impulsivity, irritability, lack of restraint, or persistent repetition of words or actions.